ADD TO CART

 Vape juice, also called e-Juice or e-liquid, refers to the liquid product used in vaporizers and electronic cigarettes to create vapour.
 The vaporizer heats the vape juice to between 200 and 400 degrees celsius and then turns it into vapour.
 Inhaling the vapour gives you the flavour you want.

 Vape juice exists in a wide range of flavours to suit different consumer preferences, including nicotine and zero nicotine options.
-However, not everyone knows the ingredients in vape juice and how they affect your smoking experience.
+However, not everyone knows the ingredients in vape juice.

 So, if you’re wondering, “what is vape juice made of?”
 We’re breaking down the ingredients below.